supporting inclusion, challenging exclusion

 Well-resourced inclusion is very expensive.
 Doesn’t it make financial sense to have all relevant resources in one location and educate disabled children there?

-As for resources and training, of course they help.
-Accessing resources and training often requires funds, time and will.
+There is no doubt that resources and training are valuable and that accessing them often requires money, time and will.
 (And we all know what happens “when there is a will”.)
-Principles underpinning “special education”, however, are not all that different from principles underpinning “education”.
-Many mainstream school staff have been pleasantly surprised to find that creative ways to respond to the diversity of learners often emerge from their own resourceful thinking, sometimes in consultation with external agencies, always in consultation with young people and their families.
-This is not to say that inclusion is easy.
-But it is possible.
+Principles underpinning “special education”, however, are exactly the same as those underpinning “education”: setting meaningful and relevant learning objectives, building on a child’s knowledge and skills, one step at a time, utilising their strengths.
+Many teachers have been pleasantly surprised to find that creative ways to respond to the diversity of learners often emerge from their own resourceful thinking, sometimes in consultation with external agencies, always in consultation with young people and their families.
+This is not to say that including disabled children in ordinary schools is easy, but that it is possible.
+There is no type or degree of impairment which hasn’t been accommodated in an ordinary school.

 Disabled children would be teased and bullied in mainstream schools.
 Why subject them to harsh treatment?